PhD Student in Computer Science

 Other responsibilities have included:

-I also like long-distance running, nerding out about books and movies, and a good burrito.
+I also like long-distance running, fiddling around poorly on the guitar, nerding out about books and movies, and a good burrito.